-Here’s a crazy thing to consider: 45% of consumers plan to start their holiday shopping before November 1st.
-That means almost half of shoppers have already shopped for or purchased a gift for the holiday!
+Here’s a crazy thing to consider: 50% of consumers plan to start their holiday shopping before Thanksgiving.

 So you want to prepare and get the word out soon about your holiday specials and sales.
 If you haven’t figured out the details of your holiday offers, then we want to make the tiny suggestion to think about those details as soon as possible, like yesterday.

 These days, you can’t even look at your phone without being shown some type of ad for something.
 And during this time of year, ads seem to be everywhere.